List of roller coaster rankings

 Roller coasters are amusement rides developed for amusement parks and modern theme parks.
 Early iterations during the 16th and 17th centuries, which were popular in Russia, were wooden sleds that took riders down large slides made from ice.
 The first roller coasters that attached a train to a wooden track appeared in France in the early 1800s.
 Although wooden roller coasters are still being produced, steel roller coasters, introduced in the mid-20th-century, became more common and can be found on every continent except Antarctica.

-Amusement parks often compete to build the tallest, fastest, and longest rides to attract thrill seekers and boost overall park attendance.
+Amusement parks often compete to build the tallest, fastest, and longest rides to attract thrill seekers and boost park attendance.
 Ranked by height, speed, length, and number of inversions, roller coasters often became the focal point for competing parks.
-Computer-simulated models led to new innovations that produced more intense thrills while improving quality and durability.
+Computer-simulated models led to innovations that produced more intense thrills while improving quality and durability.
 The debut of Magnum XL-200 in 1989 at Cedar Point introduced the first complete-circuit roller coaster to exceed 200 ft, marking a pivot point in the industry.
 The new era, sometimes referred to as the Coaster Wars, saw increasing competition as parks sought to be the latest to break world records, with some only lasting a year or less.